readytotest/playwright-allure-report/README.md

 But they should look like this:
 https://readytotest.github.io/playwright-allure-report/#testresult/abcd123

 The issue is, even when I manually type what seems like the correct link, the report page loads, but I get an 'object not found' error in the middle of it.
-I think it's because the internal file paths inside the report are also broken.. how the app tries to load other files from the wrong place.
+I think it's because the internal file paths inside the report are also broken, as if the app tries to load other files from the wrong place.
 That's my guess, anyway.

 This only bites you if you're hosting your personal website on your main user repo and trying to serve the Allure report from a different repo in a subdirectory.
 Here's a quick rundown of how GitHub Pages works: